codeoverflow-org/chatoverflow-wiki/development/Writing-a-plugin.md

 private val nameToSayHelloTo = require.parameter.string("reqHello", "Your name", false)
 ```

-This code requires read-access to a twitch livestream chat and a parameter ("*a name to say hello to"*).
+This code requires read access to a twitch livestream chat and a parameter ("*a name to say hello to"*).
 Note: You can obviously not specify which channel the user might choose - but you can be sure that you will get a working input.
 The framework takes care of that.
 Please note that the requirements element already exists if you extend `PluginImpl`.

 After this, the last step is the `start` method.
 And it is as easy as you might think: Just add your own logic now, using the required parameters of your Requirement object.
 Here is a short example: This code will simply print out all messages from a twitch chat to the console.
 To access the chat, your required variable is used with the `getValue` method.